ibm-cloud-docs/direct-link/cloud-exchange-automation.md

 **Step 8:**

-After agreeing to the terms and conditions when you place the order, an IBM support ticket is generated to continue with the service provisioning.
-The ticket number will be displayed in the UI.
+After agreeing to the terms and conditions, when you place the order, an IBM support ticket is generated after placing the order to continue with the service provisioning.
+The ticket number will be displayed in the UI after you place the order.

 ![Step NE1](/images/Non-Equinix-Step1.png)